mozilla/standards-positions/CONTRIBUTING.md

 ### Asking Mozilla to Update a Position

-Specifications might updated after a position is decided.
-Updates might be in response to feedback provided by Mozilla.
-If you think that changes to a proposal warrant an updated position from Mozilla, please request another review by opening a new issue.
+Specifications might be updated after a position is decided.
+Especially if those updates are in response to feedback provided by Mozilla.
+If you think that changes to a proposal warrant an updated position from Mozilla, please request another review by commenting on the original issue for the specification.
 Please include a summary of the changes that you believe to be relevant.

+When asking for an update you may reopen the issue.
+However, we ask that people don't reopen issues unless the situation has changed significantly.
+If you believe that you have new information that might cause Mozilla to reconsider a position, provide that information and ask.
+A coordinator will reopen the issue if they believe that the position might need to be revised.

 ## Discussing Mozilla's Position on a Web Specification